 Be sensible, if you’re a family with photo’s everywhere, perhaps it might make sense to clear some space to allow the house to shine.
 Not so many though that it looks stark and empty.

 De-clutter – It’s almost certainly a good idea to de-clutter the house.
 Put things that should be away, away.
 Use the cupboards

-and clear surfaces in kitchens for example.
+and clear surfaces in kitchens for example, get rid of old appliance or even better repair them with refrigerationkingsofdallas.com.
 Keep ornaments and knick-knacks to a minimum but apply similar common sense as you would with photos.

 With furniture, remove any ‘extra’ items that your house has accumulated.
 You’re looking for a good balance.
 You want a tidy, functional home but at the same time, you should be seeking to create space and make the house as spacious as possible.

 Clean – Sorry, there are no short cuts here.
 The place has to look clean and tidy.
 This isn’t just the obvious about moving the dirty breakfast crockery either, it’s about making the place shine.

 You, your family and other animals! -You might be the nicest people on the planet, but for most buyers, looking at other people’s houses can be intimidating at the best of times.
 Having you looking over their shoulder or leading them from room to room won’t allow them to view the property at their own pace.
 You should always have an estate agent do the viewings for you.
 This allows buyers to be honest with their feedback without worrying about offending you.